Connecting a bot via API

 {% endtabs %}

-Develop an SDK in your programming language to integrate with Graspil.
-Publish the repository on GitHub and let us know at <mail@graspil.com>.
+Develop an SDK in your programming language to connect to graspil.
+Publish this repository on GitHub and write to us at <mail@graspil.com>.

-We’ll add a link to your repository in our documentation, bringing additional visitors to your page.
-Additionally, we can provide free access to a premium plan for several months and early access to our referral program.
+We'll add a link to your repository in the documentation, which will bring extra visitors to your page.
+We can also provide free access to the premium plan for several months and early access to the referral program.

-[^1]: A standard [object](https://core.telegram.org/bots/api#update) with data from TG&#x20;
+[^1]: A standard [object](https://core.telegram.org/bots/api#update) with data from TG.